 Skip to main content

 Stigg provides a script (based on GraphQL queries) that imports products from Zuora into Stigg.
 This script imports product catalog data from Zuora into Stigg by connecting to the Stigg GraphQL API and converting Zuora products, rate plans, and charges into Stigg products, plans, add-ons, and prices.
 It is designed to simplify catalog synchronization and ensure your Stigg environment accurately reflects your Zuora configuration.
-The script maps the first Zuora product to the main product in Stigg and assigns all plans and add-ons from any additional Zuora products to that same product.
+All Zuora products listed in ZUORA_PRODUCT_IDS are consolidated into a single Stigg product.
+The first product becomes the main product entry; all plans and add-ons from every additional product are assigned to it.
 Zuora rate plans are converted into Stigg plans and add-ons, with add-ons automatically detected based on naming conventions such as add-on or addon.
-The import currently supports only flat-rate pricing models.
+Only flat-rate and per-unit (imported as flat-fee) pricing models are supported.
 All created entities are saved as drafts by default, with the option to publish them as part of the workflow.
+If a product or package with the same refId already exists in Stigg and is archived, the script will automatically unarchive it during import.

 1